BAMresearch/SequentialLearningApp/README.md

 ![What is this](images/43.png)

-#### History table
+#### Log table

-The history table is automatically created and stores the settings for each investigated SL scenario.
+The log table is automatically created and stores the settings and results for each investigated SL scenario.
 This allows you to easily perform a sensitivity analysis.
 The table can be downloaded as CSV file.
 It contains the following information:

 ##### SL Benchmarks
-Requ. experiments (mean):  Mean Performance of SL in terms of the average number of experiment (incl. initial sample set) to reach the target
+Req. dev. cycle (mean):  Mean Performance of SL in terms of the average number of experiment (incl. initial sample set) to reach the target

-Requ. experiments (std):   Scattering of SL Performance in terms of the standard deviation
+Req. dev. cycle (std):   Scattering of SL Performance in terms of the standard deviation

-Requ. experiments (90%):   90 % quantile of SL Perormance (this is the performance that has been achieved in 90% of the cases)
+Req. dev. cycle (90%):   90 % quantile of SL Perormance (this is the performance that has been achieved in 90% of the cases)

-Requ. experiments (max):   Worst performance (in terms of the maximum required experiments)
+Req. dev. cycle (max):   Worst performance (in terms of the maximum required experiments)

+5 cycle perf.:           Performance after 5 development cycles; values range from 0 for no performance to 1 for target achieved.

+10 cycle perf.:          Performance after 10 development cycles; values range from 0 for no performance to 1 for target achieved.

 ##### SL Parameters

+Batch size: Size of samples drawn in each dev. cycle

-Algorithm: Selected Machien Learning algorithm
+Algorithm: Selected Machine Learning algorithm

 Utlity Function: Selected utility function